vbatts/source-manifest/README.md

 - on error or failure, write to stderr and exit non-zero

 The JSON output must set a top level field of `struct_type`, so the document is aggregated correctly.
+The logic will do a first pass on this `struct_type` field to detect type, then a second pass to marshal specific type (given type or versioning) and where to group it.

 ## Each Step of the Build